-3) Better Sales Tech Experience – No need to switch applications last minute, connect to VPN or review lengthy excel sheets! whiz.ai provides a seamless user experience by becoming their single gateway to all enterprise systems.
-It integrates with your cloud applications: Email, Slack, CRM, Skype, HRIS, BI, ERP systems providing your sales reps the ability to quickly pull previous call notes from the CRM, schedule an appointment with a physician in her vicinity, get the negotiated contract document and do more by simply texting or speaking to whiz.ai on mobile, tablet or desktop.
+3. Better Sales Tech Experience – No need to switch applications last minute, connect to VPN or review lengthy excel sheets!
+WhizAI provides a seamless user experience by becoming their single gateway to all enterprise systems.
+It integrates with your cloud applications: Email, Slack, CRM, Skype, HRIS, BI, ERP systems providing your sales reps with the ability to quickly pull previous call notes from the CRM, schedule an appointment with a physician in her vicinity, get the negotiated contract document and do more by simply texting or speaking to WhizAI on mobile, tablet or desktop.

-5) Data-driven Decision-support – Each call’s objective varies depending upon previous interactions with the HCP.
-On one call, the rep maybe explaining the product to a physician, on another he may be checking the inventory of samples or replenishing the stock, and on another he maybe advocating for an expanded contracted.
-So, providing pharma reps the resources like physician’s prescribing data, formulary data, post-call notes, and insights about a physician’s prescribing habits and formulary opportunities become crucial.
-Using whiz.ai, sales reps gain ubiquitous access to all this information helping them decide the next best action.
+5. Data-driven Decision-support – Each call’s objective varies depending upon previous interactions with the HCP.
+On one call, the rep maybe explain the product to a physician, on another he may be checking the inventory of samples or replenishing the stock, and on another, he may be an advocate for an expanded contract.
+So, providing pharma reps with the resources like physician’s prescribing data, formulary data, post-call notes, and insights about a physician’s prescribing habits and formulary opportunities become crucial.
+Using WhizAI, sales reps gain ubiquitous access to all this information helping them decide the next best action.
 The idea is not to challenge the ability of the sales reps’ to make decisions, it is to enhance their success rate with the right support system that drives correct judgement.

 “Time is money.
 If you ask me, it is your sales team’s number one asset.
 The question is, how well are they investing it?”

 It is hard to get your best customer’s attention.
-And when you’ve got this limited time in front of the physician the best way to move the call, conversation and sales forward is by preventing those “cookie cutter” sales presentations and “data dumping”.
+And when you’ve got this limited time in front of the physician the best way to move the call, conversation and sales forward are by preventing those “cookie-cutter” sales presentations and “data dumping”.